danfuzz/samizdat/doc/language-guide/02-data.md

 #### List

-A `list` is a sequence of zero or more other values.
+A `List` is a sequence of zero or more other values.

 Lists are written as an initial `[`, followed by zero or more value representations, followed by a final `]`.
 Values